prsgaming/prs-game-design/README.md

 ## Our Mission

-Power Resource & Strategy designs games and entertainment that bring joy, inspire strategy and critical thinking, and share valuable lessons with players of all skill levels.
+Power Resource & Sovereignty designs games and entertainment that bring joy, inspire strategy and critical thinking, and share valuable lessons with players of all skill levels.
 We commit to transparency in our business practices to build trust, empower communities, and promote healthy competition.

 ## Licensing Principles